***Updated April 16, 2020***

 - Employers with 100 or more employees as of January 1, 2020 must provide eligible employees with paid sick leave for a 14 day period paid at the employee’s regular rate of pay during a qualifying quarantine or isolation order period.
 All covered public employers, regardless of size, also must provide paid sick leave for 14 days during a qualifying order period.

-In addition, employees of employers with fewer than 100 employees who are otherwise eligible for PFL may also apply for PFL benefits if they require leave to provide care for a minor dependent child of the employee who is subject to a qualifying quarantine or isolation order.
+In addition, employees who are otherwise eligible for PFL may also apply for PFL benefits if they require leave to provide care for a minor dependent child of the employee who is subject to a qualifying quarantine or isolation order.
 Such PFL benefits would be available at the same rate as PFL taken for other covered reasons (in 2020, the PFL benefit is 60% of an employee’s average weekly wage, up to a maximum weekly benefit of $840.70).